schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Problem Curator

-A meat cutter owns a perceptual intercourse at a entrance.
+A meat cutter owns a perceptual intercourse at an entrance.

 ## Virgin Hammock